bigdatagenomics/adam/docs/source/55_api.md

 fails.
 If reading data using the [ADAMContext](#adam-context) APIs, this is handled properly; this is an implementation note necessary only for those bypassing the ADAM APIs.

+Similar to `transform`/`transformDataset`, there exists a `transmuteDataset` function that enables transformations between `GenomicRDD`s of different types.

 ## Using ADAM’s RegionJoin API {#join}